Why Should I Be An HHA?

 HOME HEALTH AIDES MUST BE PASSIONATE ABOUT CAREGIVING

 Professional HHAs must be empathetic and compassionate.
 They must be passionate about what they do and truly want to help their clients.
 Professional HHAs must have grit!
 They must be able to remain calm during difficult situations and understand that everyday can present new challenges.
 HHAs must be able to work unsupervised and have self-discipline.
 This means that they must be able to plan out their care and prioritize what needs to be done during their shift.
 HHAs must be punctual and be flexible with their schedule.
-They should possess good communication skills and have reliable transportation.
 Does this sound like you?
 Keep reading!

 BENEFITS OF AN HHA CAREER